dazza10/Covid-Economic-Dashboard/README.md

 4. Run the file name ddl.py first to create schemas in the MYSQL database.

-5. Other _.py_ files can be initiated in any order.
+5. Other _.py_ files in the covid_project folder can be initiated in any order.